Announcing Through Time

 John “Tex” Rickards became the announcer for Ebbets field in 1924.
 Known for his local accent and colloquial style, he appealed to Brooklyn fans for 34 years and announced the Dodgers games until Walter O’Malley moved the club to Los Angeles in 1957 and replaced him with the great John Ramsey.

-To some extent, his notoriety arose more out of his faux pas’ on the microphone.
-One time, the umpire wanted Jack to tell the folks in the out field they could not hang their jackets over the railing.
-Tex hopped on the mic and said, “Will the people sitting behind the rail left field please remove your clothes.“
+To a great extent, his notoriety arose more out of his faux pas’ on the microphone.
+He was most famous for saying, “Batt-reez”.
+One time at Yankee Stadium (Oh, yes, he worked there too prior to Bob Sheppard), the umpire wanted Jack to tell the folks in the out field they could not hang their jackets over the railing.
+Tex hopped on the mic and said, “Will the people sitting behind the rail left field please remove your clothes.”

 Tex on Bob Sheppard